alexandretea/concurrency/README.md

-# threadpool
+# concurrency
-a generic and lightweight header-only threadpool implementation
+C++11 generic and lightweight header-only classes about concurrency